Recipes » Pumpkin Bundt Cake Recipe

 Preheat your oven so that the cake cooks evenly and doesn’t get too done on the outside before the inside is ready.
 Butter your pan with a pastry brush or paper towel.

-Dry ingredients in a mixing bowl including spices, flour, baking powder, and baking soda.
+Dry ingredients used to make a Spiced Pumpkin Cake in a mixing bowl including flour, baking powder, baking soda, and spices.
 Hostess At Heart

 Use a large mixing bowl to blend the flour, spices, baking powder, and baking soda using a wire whisk.
 Set that aside.